ROBelgium/MSNoise/doc/releasenotes/msnoise-1.5.rst

 * The web-interface and the plugin support were developed during Thomas' holidays

-If you need help, please ask your question on the mailing list.
+If you need help, please ask your questions on the mailing list.
 Don't be afraid to ask.
 If you have ideas, please share them.
 If you develop codes to supplement MSNoise, please share them, even if very small, even if you don't master gitHub.
 If you have complaints, post them too, but remember that the package you are